Pascal-Kueng/dyadMLM/dev/roadmap.md

 - Add tests that generated syntax matches intended estimands and model structures

-## Version 0.3.0
+## Version 0.2.0

 - Estimation helpers for supported model engines
   - Prefer thin wrappers around established engines
   - Do not add a custom Stan backend unless the package contribution becomes a new estimator rather than preparation/syntax infrastructure
 - Model summaries focused on dyadic interpretation
-- Diagnostics and sparse-composition guidance
+- Exported or advanced diagnostic helpers and sparse-composition guidance, building on the documentation-first v0.0.1 workflow and v0.1 validation
 - Optional wide-to-long preprocessing helper
   - Keep `prepare_interdep_data()` strict: it should continue to validate one canonical long-format dyadic structure